 The notion of a growing salary disadvantage, “maybe the evidence doesn’t support that,” said Scott, who voted against the ECA measure.

-The LSO report to the committee also showed that women still make up about 70% of the teaching workforce in Wyoming.
-It also suggests that stimulus dollars provided to school districts through the CARES Act and American Rescue Plan Act have not resulted in a significant number of new teaching positions in Wyoming.
+Women still make up about 70% of the teaching workforce in Wyoming, according to a Wyoming Department of Education staffing report.
+Other reports suggest that stimulus dollars provided to school districts through the CARES Act and American Rescue Plan Act have not resulted in a significant number of new teaching positions in Wyoming.

 “There’s not a lot of pressure coming from rising student enrollment,” Stoddard told lawmakers.
 “So I don’t anticipate you having to hire a big new crop of teachers due to increased student enrollment.”